Clipboard managers

 Easy …and yet!
 Needlessly doesn’t do what you expect!

-The command is xclip, which per default copies your data into pneumatic pipes, or somewhere else I do not know how to retrieve it from because I am not 7ee+ hack0rz.
-There is some whole parallel copy-paste system that I do no care about and which is not in my muscle memory and I will therefore never use.
+The command is xclip, which by default copies your data into pneumatic pipes, or somewhere else I do not know how to retrieve it from because I am not 7ee+ hack0rz.
+There is some whole parallel copy-paste system that I do not care about and which is not in my muscle memory and I will therefore never use.
 Something about my “middle mouse button” which is something I have on relatively few of the mismatched menagerie of mice that my computers use.

-Anyway, the argument I need to actually use to work with the clipboard content for normal apps accessed using the copy paste conventions of the non-X11 world and laptops without a “middle button”, is -selection clipboard.
+Anyway, the argument I need to actually use to work with the clipboard content for normal apps accessed using the copy-paste conventions of the non-X11 world and laptops without a “middle button”, is -selection clipboard.
 See stackexchange.

 cat foo.txt | xclip -selection clipboard